The Pacific Islands at the frontlines of climate change

-The Pacific is one of the areas most affected by results of climate change.
-The island nations in the Pacific are heavily affected by the growth in numbers of extreme weather events such as cyclones, the depletion of biodiversity and fish in the ocean, rising sea temperatures resulting in coral bleaching, rising sea levels, erosion and so on.
+The Polynesian, Micronesian and Melanesian Islands are all threatened by the impacts of climate change.
+The island nations in the Pacific are heavily affected by the growth in numbers of extreme weather events such as powerful cyclones, the depletion of biodiversity and fish in the ocean, damaged reefs and fisheries, rising sea temperatures resulting in coral bleaching, rising sea levels, erosion and so on.

 It was recently discovered that 5 tiny Pacific islands disappeared due to rising sea level and erosion while 6 others had large swaths of land washed into the sea, with some villages entirely destroyed.
 The islands were part of Solomon Islands, where the ocean has been rising an average of 7mm per year, more than double the global average.
 This is largely due to growing intensity of trade winds in the Pacific, which has been driven partly by global warming and partly by climatic cycles.
 Wave energy also appears to play a large role in the dramatic erosion observed in Solomon Islands and the rapid changes to its shorelines have led to relocation of several coastal communities already.